yuridmayerpro/unreal-mcp/Docs/Tools/editor_tools.md

 - **Command fails with "Failed to get active viewport"**: Make sure Unreal Editor is running and has an active viewport.
 - **Actor not found**: Verify that the actor name is correct and the actor exists in the current level.
-- **Screenshot not saving**: Check that the specified directory exists and has write permissions.
+- **Invalid parameters**: Ensure that location and orientation arrays contain exactly 3 values (X, Y, Z for location; Pitch, Yaw, Roll for orientation).

 ## Future Enhancements